googleapis/nodejs-bigquery/MIGRATING.md

 # Migrating to BigQuery 9.x

 This version of BigQuery is currently in preview.
-Improvements are planned for subsequent releases.
+Improvements are planned for subsequent releases, in particular with regard to query user experience.

 <!-- TODO(coleleah) -->
 Blurb about holistic changes related to code generation, ensuring faster updates, and availability of gRPC